DSEAR – Why comply?

 It is worth noting that some customers operate “COMAH premises” due to other substances stored on site – such as spray paint in a car manufacturing plant – but that operation affects ALL substances stored on site even though the fuel may be well under any threshold.

 Does your business need a site audit to assess compliance with DSEAR and other relevant legislation?
-TSG solutions provides site audits and DSEAR Assessments to enable you to remain compliant with current national legislation.
+TSG UK provides site audits and DSEAR Assessments to enable you to remain compliant with current national legislation.

 Click here for more information or contact us to find out more.